Exercise Science Bachelor's Degree Overview

 About 80% of UToledo exercise science students pursue graduate degrees in physical therapy, physician assistant studies, medical school or athletic training.
 The remainder may find careers as health care and fitness professionals: personal trainers, corporate wellness professionals and strength and conditioning coaches.

-UT students have worked for the U.S. Department of Defense and as faculty at:
+UT students have worked and as faculty at:

 - University of California-Long Beach